-A Road Trip to the End of the World
+Burning Fossil Fuels Almost Ended All Life on Earth

 “If we understood why things got so crazy in the Permian I would be a lot more comfortable,” Knapp said, breaking the silence.
 To some geologists, the extraordinary nature of the end-Permian catastrophe represents a level of environmental chaos so extreme that humanity could never hope to emulate it.
 But Knapp wasn’t so sure.

-“I see four possibilities.
+“I see [a few] possibilities.
 The first is that things just really got that crazy.
 Shit happened.
 The second is that we just really don’t understand positive feedback loops yet.
 That’s the scary option.
 The third is that you can’t do it without a supercontinent.
-And the fourth possibility is that we’re already too late, right?
-That we’ve already crossed the threshold.
 We need to be studying these time periods when carbon dioxide caused problems, because right now we don’t understand them at all.
 It should be a national priority to study the Permian to figure out what the hell happened.”

 The next morning we set out from Rawlins, Wyo., for the extinction boundary.
 But we couldn’t look at the prototypical rock section, first described in the 1960s.